jonessarae/nlp_correlates_protection/README.md

  - *entities.xlsx*: excel file with entities from customized NER model

- - entities_with_categories_<date>.xlsx: excel file with entities and their categories for Tableau or dashboard of choice
+ - *entities_with_categories.xlsx*: excel file with entities and their categories for Tableau or dashboard of choice

 ## Features to add later